Is the UNT Health Science Center PA Program accredited?

 Can I substitute coursework for prerequisite requirements?

 No, substitutions are not permitted.
-If you have a question regarding whether a particular course will satisfy a prerequisite requirement, e-mail PAAdmissions@unthsc.edu with the name of the institution, the course number and name, a copy of the course description and a direct link to the institution’s catalog for review.
+If you have a question regarding whether a particular course will satisfy a prerequisite requirement, you must complete this request form to have a staff member from the Office of Admissions review the course in question.

 Will I be able to work while enrolled in the program?